benjiqq/NuBot/README.md

 NuBot is a tool that helps [NuBits](https://www.nubits.com) custodians to automate trades.
 As explained in the [white paper](http://staging.nubits.com/about/white-paper), custodian's core mission is to **help keeping the peg while introducing new currency in the market**.

-It is a cross-platform automated trading bot written in java.
+NuBot is a cross-platform automated trading bot written in java.

 [Discuss nubot with the community](http://discuss.nubits.com/category/nubits/automated-trading)